vuefront/wordpress/README.md

 [Admin](https://wordpress.vuefront.com/admin)

 ### Wordpress Store (WooCommerce)
 Since Wordpress does not have a built-in Store, we use the [Free WooCommerce](https://woocommerce.com/) to add store support.
-If woocommerce no avalible, VueFront will ignore it.
+If woocommerce is not avalible, VueFront will ignore it.

 ## How to install?